onkarg/weather-spa/README.md

 ### Getting Started

-There are two methods for getting started with this repo.
+There are two methods for getting started with this repo, before you start with these methods please aquire yourself an API key from [OpenWeatherMap](https://openweathermap.org/)

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: